2017 1

 Fine second wine.
 2016 Petit Cheval - concentrated and sappy, very good acidity, well-knitted with a persistent finish.
 91-92p.

 2014 Cheval Blanc - not quite the same level of ripeness and silkiness as in 2016, but there's nothing to complain about.
-Great complexity, depth and length, polished, excellent acidity and great balance.
+Great complexity, depth, length, polished, excellent acidity, and balance.
 96p.

 La Confession - the man in charge of all properties, Jean-Philippe Janoueix, is extremely happy about his 2016s, which he believes have an edge over his excellent 2015s.